 Though there will be an aid station and limited support on the course, racers should carry with them what they need including tools, parts and nutrition.

 Cyclocross, Gravel, Mountain and Road bikes will be allowed and can be used.
-The best choice would be a cyclocross or gravel grind bike.
+The best choice would be a cyclocross or gravel bike.
 A minimum of 28c wide tires with tread is recommended.
 Gravel can be very hard on tires and pot holes are numerous.
-Don’t ruin your race by cutting an expensive tubular in the first mile.

 Support crews are not permitted to help racers on the course except for the aid station.
 No motor pacing, no pacing from a rider not in the race, no external support.
-Limited SAG will be available and a sweep will be made of the course according to the appropriate cutoff time.
+Limited SAG will be available.

 Please let the staff know if you leave the race.
 We want to ensure everyone is safe and accounted for at the end of the day.